jocephuss/Note-Taker/README.md

 ## Contributing
-N/A
+Joem

 ## Tests
 N/A

 ## Questions
 For questions about the project, please contact [Jocephuss](https://github.com/Jocephuss).
-You can also reach out directly at N/A.
+You can also reach out directly at rowlandjosiah14@gmail.com.